ORNL/faro/README.md

     --min-size=MIN_SIZE
                         Faces with a height less that this will be ignored.
     --attribute-filter=ATTRIBUTE_FILTER
-                        A comma seperated list of filters example: 'Male>0.5'
+                        A comma separated list of filters example: 'Male>0.5'

   Connection Options:
     Control the connection to the FaRO service.